Cap-go/website/content/blog/automatic-capacitor-android-build-github-action.md

           retention-days: 60
 ```

-This workflow should be triggered after each GitHub tag, if you don't have automatic GitHub tag follow this [tutorial](/blog/automatic-build-and-release-with-github-actions)
+This workflow should be triggered after each GitHub _tag_, if you need to automatize tag please, refer to [Automatic build and release with GitHub actions](/blog/automatic-build-and-release-with-github-actions)

-Each time you send a new commit, a release will be built in Google Play console, beta channel.
+> Each time you send a new commit, a release will be built in Google Play console, beta channel.
 I will improve this blog with your feedbacks, if you have any question or suggestion, please let me know by email martin@capgo.app